 Some of the basic and essential tests conducted during pregnancy check you for the following:

-Usually conducted in 24 to 28 weeks of pregnancy, glucose challenge and glucose tolerance tests are conducted to check if the pregnant women have healthy levels of glucose in her blood or have developed gestational diabetes.
+Usually conducted in 24 to 28 weeks of pregnancy, glucose challenge and glucose tolerance tests are conducted to check if the pregnant women have healthy levels of glucose in her blood.
+This can help in the diagnosis of gestational diabetes (diabetes during pregnancy) and thus, start with the treatment to keep the glucose levels in control during pregnancy.

 Ultrasounds are performed throughout the pregnancy for various reasons.
 It is essential to get such medical tests done regularly, to keep a check on the health of both mother and baby.
 The purposes of an ultrasound during different stages of the gestation period are: